chkgk/simple-savings-game/Readme.md

 - add questionnaires
 - implement a training period
-- implement two apps to have two rounds with different regimes
+- implement two apps(?) to have two rounds with different inflation regimes
 - calibrate parameters

 ## Setup: